 Today, Aurora is accessible through five interchanges on the East/West Tollway Corridor.
 Corporate offices and commercial growth on the City's east and west side continues to expand the City's boundaries, now stretching from Route 59 on the east to portions beyond Orchard Road on the west.
 The far east side of the City includes the regional Westfield Shoppingtown at Fox Valley and residential areas projected to house 60,000 people within the next twenty years.
 The near east side includes the internationally known Chicago Premium Outlets.

-The Revolving Loan Fund
+The John C. Dunham Revolving Loan

 2017 Annual Report